 Treatment and Prevention

 A high-fibre diet with large amounts of water is the answer for grade I internal hemorrhoids and painless external hemorrhoids.
 This will soften the stool, decreasing constipation and straining.
 It will also allow the inflamed veins to decrease in size.
 There are also a number of creams, ointments, suppositories, and wipes available without prescription that can help reduce pain and inflammation around the anus.
 Some of these include topical hemorrhoidal preparations applied to the affected area that contain local anesthetics with soothing properties.
 Your pharmacist can help you choose a preparation that is appropriate for your circumstances.
 Prescription medications can include anti-inflammatory cortisone creams.

 Other useful measures include stool softeners or bulking agents to help prevent constipation.
-A sitz bath, used 3 or 4 times daily for 15 minutes at a time, can help to sooth symptoms.
+A sitz bath, used 3 or 4 times daily for 15 minutes at a time, can help to soothe symptoms.
 A sitz bath is a container filled with warm water that fits over a toilet bowl.
 Ice packs alternated with warm packs on the affected area can help dissolve a blood clot in an external hemorrhoid.

 More severe hemorrhoids may require a doctor's intervention.
 External hemorrhoids can be removed or drained with local anaesthetic and a scalpel by a doctor if they have developed a clot within the previous 72 hours.